1997sanket/Learning-AWS/Day 3/Day 3.md

 path in our project folder, so that various team members can use the same code, without having the need to edit for each memeber as each member can add project folder in different drives (C, D etc)

+---

+* **Creating RDBMS on AWS and accessing it using our local PC**

 Created MySQl rdbms on AWS and accessed it on local PC Added one inbound rule in security for port 3306 keeping source 'Anywhere' stopped the service since it could be more costly.

-Note: When not using stop the services, most importantly before going to sleep.
+**Note** : When not using stop the services, most importantly before going to sleep.